-- Do not use or store this device in the vicinity of equipment that generates strong electromagnetic radiation or magnetic fields.
-Strong static charges or the magnetic fields produced by equipment such as radio transmitters could interfere with the monitor, damage the stored data, or affect the product's internal circuitry and cause camera misoperation. - The liquid crystal panel used for the monitor is manufactured using extremely high precision technology.
+- Do not use or store this camera in the vicinity of equipment that generates strong electromagnetic radiation or magnetic fields.
+Strong static charges or the magnetic fields produced by equipment such as radio transmitters could interfere with the monitor, damage the stored data, or affect the camera's internal circuitry and cause camera misoperation. - The liquid crystal panel used for the monitor is manufactured using extremely high precision technology.
 Although the level of functioning pixels is 99.99% or better, you should be aware that 0.01% or fewer of the pixels may not illuminate or may illuminate when they should not.
-However, this has no effect on the recorded image. - There is a possibility that the illustrations and the display screen of the monitor in this manual are different from the actual ones. - In this manual, the generic term "computer(s)" refers to either a Windows PC or a Macintosh hereafter. - In this manual, the term "battery(ies)" refers to any type of batteries used for this camera and its accessories.
+However, this has no effect on the recorded image. - There is a possibility that the illustrations and the display screen of the monitor in this manual are different from the actual ones. - In this manual, SD Memory Cards, SDHC Memory Cards and SDXC Memory Cards are referred to as SD Memory Cards. - In this manual, the generic term "computer(s)" refers to either a Windows PC or a Macintosh hereafter. - In this manual, the term "battery(ies)" refers to any type of batteries used for this camera and its accessories.